On modelling positive continuous data with spatio-temporal dependence

 \section{A random process with Weibull marginal distribution}

 We focus our attention on stochastic modeling of wind speed data.
-In scientific literature a variety of probability distribution has been suggested to describe wind speed frequency distributions \citep[see][for a review]{Carta:Ramirez:Velazquez:2009}.
-Among them the Weibull distribution constitutes the most widely accepted distribution for wind speed and it can be derived from a physical argument.
+In scientific literature, a variety of probability distribution has been suggested to describe wind speed frequency distributions \citep[see][for a review]{Carta:Ramirez:Velazquez:2009}.
+Among them, the Weibull distribution constitutes one of the most widely accepted distribution for wind speed and it can be derived from a physical argument.

 Suppose that the two orthogonal wind components $(Z_1,Z_2)$ are assumed to be individually Gaussian with zero mean and independent, isotropic fluctuations.
 The distribution of the speed $V= \sqrt{Z_1^2+Z_2^2}$ is the Rayleigh distribution i.e. the distribution $V^2$ is the exponential distribution \citep[pag.
-417]{Johnson:Kotz:Balakrishnan:1995}.
-We obtain the Weibull distribution from the Rayleigh distribution through the power law transformation of $V$ that has been shown to fit better wind speed samples due to its flexible form induced by the additional shape parameter $\kappa >0$.
+417]{Johnson:Kotz:Balakrishnan:1995}. {The Weibull distribution can be obtained from the Rayleigh distribution through the power law transformation of $V$ that has been shown to fit better wind speed samples due to its flexible form induced by the additional shape parameter.}